Kenya–North Korea relations: Diplomatic missions

-North Korea maintains an embassy in Kampala which also accredited to Kenya.
+North Korea maintains an embassy in Kampala which is also accredited to Kenya.

 Establishment of a North Korean resident mission

 According to the Daily Nation, Kenya's leading newspaper, North Korean officials have visited Nairobi twice with intent of starting a mission in Nairobi.
 The officials visited Nairobi in November 2014 and March 2015.
 According to the paper, the UN pressured the Kenyan government to reject North Korea's application to establish a resident mission in Nairobi.

 Kenya's Foreign Affairs Principal Secretary, Karanja Kibicho commented and said that North Korea never made the request to establish a Nairobi mission.